How to Appear Anonymous in Domain Searches by Turning On WHOIS Privacy¶

 This option, activated by default, replaces your email address in both the public WHOIS database and at the registry (where possible) with an anonymized email address in the form of “email@example.com”.
 This anonymized email address will forward any mail to the email address you provided when you registered the domain.

-By deactivating this option (by toggling the setting on the domain contact “edit” page for the contact in question), your real email address will be stored in the registry’s database.
+By deactivating this option, your real email address will be stored in the registry’s database.
 If you want your real email address to be published in the public WHOIS database, you must also deactivate the hidden WHOIS data option.

 By deactivating this option, your real email address will be stored in the registry’s database.
 You can withdraw your consent at any time by reactivating the anonymized email option.
-If you want your real email address to be published in the public WHOIS database, you must also deactivate the hidden WHOIS option as described in the previous section.
-The following steps explain how to deactivate or reactivate the anonymized email on your account:
+If you want your real email address to be published in the public WHOIS database, you must also deactivate the hidden WHOIS option as described in the previous section, then use the following steps to deactivate the anonymized email address.

 - Log in to your account.